jedick/R-help-chat/README.md

     - [Chat memory](https://python.langchain.com/docs/how_to/chatbots_memory/): Previous user and AI messages are part of the context for follow-up questions
     - [Source citations](https://python.langchain.com/docs/how_to/qa_sources/): Model response uses a tool call to cite the sender and date for each answer
 - Choice of compute modes to balance performance, price, and privacy
-    - Cloud mode: OpenAI API for embeddings and chat model
+    - Remote mode: OpenAI API for embeddings and chat model
     - Local mode: [Nomic](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) embeddings and [Gemma-3](google/gemma-3-12b-it) LLM
     - <img src="images/running-on-zero.png" alt="Running on ZeroGPU" style="height: 1em; vertical-align: baseline;"> *Local mode runs on ZeroGPU (shared GPU resources) in HF Spaces*